-You are required to properly cite all your sources (see pages 2 and 16 of the syllabus for the academic integrity policy).
+You are required to properly cite all your sources (see pages 2 and 15 of the syllabus for the academic integrity policy).
 Do this whenever you find yourself quoting or otherwise using the ideas of another person.
-Please follow APA-style citation guidelines, keeping in mind that you must cite all sources, even if you are only putting their ideas into your own words.
+When citing, please follow the rules below, keeping in mind that you must cite all sources, even if you are only putting their ideas into your own words.